collaborativebioinformatics/SpikeVarTykeVar/README.md

 ## Method Description

-### 1. SpikeVar - Generation of sequencing data with a low frequencing of reads from another sample
+### 1. SpikeVar - Generation of Sequencing Data With a Low Frequencing of Reads From Another Sample
 [<img src="images/SpikeVarflowchart_updated.png" width="500"/>](workflow1.png)
 <p align="justify">
 <b>SpikeVar workflow, with major steps to assess the sensitivity and accuracy of the mosaic variant callers.
 (A, B: individual samples, A/B: merged samples, .bam and .vcf: input and output file formats in different steps, Black header boxes: tool or file names, Green header boxes: simulated files or final files used for validation comparisons)</b>